Climate Action Plan

 When it comes to tackling climate change, all voices need to be part of the conversation.

 Based on the input received from the public as well as the project's working group, draft Goals and Actions for inclusion in Charlottetown's Climate Action Plan were created.
 These draft Actions were available for public review and input from October 22 to November 17, 2024.
-Additionally, another drop-in event was held on November 13, 2024.
+In addition to the opportunity to provide input online, a drop-in event was held on November 13, 2024.
 This event allowed community members who prefer to provide in-person input to review the draft goals and actions and to speak to City staff leading this work.

-With this final round of community engagement complete, City staff are working on finalizing the Climate Action Plan goals and actions as well as establishing timelines, targets and key performance indicators.
-A final Climate Action Plan is expected to be presented to Charlottetown Council in early 2025.
+With this information collected in this final round of community engagement, City staff worked to finalize the Climate Action Plan goals and actions as well as establish timelines, targets, and key performance indicators.

 • CLOSED: This survey has concluded.